NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 • They haven't seen how the federal prosecutors investigate and deal with some of these cases, and

-• They haven't see how judges relate to these federal criminal cases.
+• They haven't seen how judges relate to these federal criminal cases.

-So, that is step number one, that is educating your client, getting to know your client and then matching those things up with your client's case.
+So, that is step number one: educating your client, getting to know your client, and then matching those things up with your client's case.

-So, when your client is done with that meeting, really has a feel for what they are up against and what's realistic based on their circumstances.
+So, when your client is done with that meeting, he will have a good sense of what they are up against and what's realistic based on their circumstances.

 Ability to Best Evaluate Your Federal Case

-So, just because someone is explaining some great result they got from one of their client, doesn't necessarily mean that they have that same defense or that same strategy in your case.
+So, just because someone is explaining some great result they got from one of their clients doesn't necessarily mean that they have that same defense or that same strategy in your case.

-If you are either not truthful or you leave out important facts, then you're not going to get the best result in your federal criminal case.
+If you are either untruthful or leave out important facts, you will not get the best result in your federal criminal case.
+Honesty and transparency in your communication with your attorney are crucial for a successful legal process.

 Skill to Win a Federal Criminal Case at Trial

-I think another important characteristic about the best federal criminal defense attorneys is that they have the skill to fight and win a case at a trial.
+Another important characteristic of the best federal criminal defense attorneys is their skill in fighting and winning a case at trial.

-However, that doesn't mean you don't want your attorney to be highly skilled at trying a case because attorneys that can try cases also know:
+However, that doesn't mean you don't want your attorney to be highly skilled at trying a case because attorneys who can try cases also know:

 • how to value a federal case;